nygman/hscript/README.md

   The cmds are executed one after another.
 This is very similar in concept to iptables/ipf/firewall rule programming.
 * `unblocker_rules.RULE1.cmds[].hosts[]` *required array*: **URL of host domain**
   Specify as many hosts as you need.
-  *  NEW!
-You can now also specify an IP range
+  * You can now also specify an IP range
   Examples:
   *  "108.175.32.0/24" -> 108.175.32.0 - 108.175.32.255 [see ip range calculator](http://www.csgnetwork.com/ipinfocalc.html)
   *  "108.175.32.123' === '108.175.32.123/32"